-Accurate diagnosis and staging of endocrine tumors is critical in developing an effective treatment plan and achieving the best outcomes.
+Accurate diagnosis and staging of endocrine tumors are critical in developing an effective treatment plan and achieving the best outcomes.
 Endocrine tumors are complex and can be challenging to diagnose.
 For these reasons, it is important to seek treatment from a team with high levels of experience and expertise.

 Hoag’s Endocrine Tumors Program team is skilled in the accurate diagnosis of endocrine tumors.
-Recent advances in nuclear imaging technology has improved physicians’ ability to accurately detect and evaluate endocrine tumors.
+Recent advances in nuclear imaging technology have improved physicians’ ability to accurately detect and evaluate endocrine tumors.
 Hoag is a leader in these progressive techniques and advanced imaging technology, giving patients every advantage.

 Beginning with a thorough evaluation that includes a comprehensive physical exam, personal medical history review and state-of-the-art diagnostic workup, Hoag’s multidisciplinary team of endocrine tumor experts carefully evaluate and pinpoint the nature of the cancer, so the most appropriate personalized treatment options can be employed.

 The following tests may be used to determine if you have an endocrine tumor and may also be used to see how your cancer is responding to treatment:

 - Ultrasound uses high-frequency sound waves to generate pictures of internal organs and can be used to detect tumors in various locations of the body.